-The Nanosatellite Tracking Ships or NTS was launched on an Indian PSLV (see Figure 2) on April 28, 2008 into a polar sun-synchronous orbit.
-Shortly thereafter (on May 6, 2008) the first set of AIS data was captured and downloaded marking the first time an AIS message was received by a nanosatellite [1].
-This was a significant achievement considering that NTS was conceived of and launched within a 7 month period.
-This mission demonstrated the utility of nanosatellites to rapidly deploy and demonstrate new technology in space.
+The satellite,Nanosatellite Tracking of Ships or NTS (see Figure 2) was launched on an Indian PSLV on April 28, 2008 into a polar sun-synchronous orbit.
+Shortly thereafter (on May 6, 2008) the first set of AIS data was captured and downloaded, marking the first

-Figure 2: The NTS nanosatellite.
+Figure 2: The NTS Nanosatellite

-The rapid development cycle of NTS required full use of several heritage technologies including the SFL Generic Nanosatellite Bus (GNB) and electronics from the CanX-2 nanosatellite [2].
+The rapid development cycle of NTS required full use of several heritage technologies including the SFL Generic Nanosatellite Bus (GNB) and electronics from the CanX-2 nanosatellite[2].
 The spacecraft was a 20 cm cube with a mass of 6.5 kg.
 The AIS payload was developed by COM DEV and included a pre-deployed 46 cm VHF monopole antenna.
 The spacecraft had no active attitude control and used permanent magnets and hysteresis rods to align the payload antenna with the local earth magnetic field.

-With an original goal for an operational lifetime of 6 months, NTS continues to exceed expectation with four years of on-orbit operations and counting.
-To date NTS has been used to monitor shipping traffic across the globe (see Figure 3) and contribute to important events such as the marine security program for the 2010 Olympics [3].
+With an original goal for an operational lifetime of 6 months, NTS continues to exceed expectations with five years of on-orbit operations and counting.
+To date, NTS has been used to monitor shipping traffic across the globe (see Error!
+Reference source not found.) and contribute to important events such as the marine security program for the 2010 Olympics [3].